This majestic tree attains a height of about 20 meters and his vigorous

 whose spearhead is the chestnut of Evisa: Insitina varieties of chestnut offering the characteristic, in addition

-Fiera di a Castagna, in Bocognano, in December
+Fiera di a Castagna, in Bocognano, end of November

 The chestnut fair considered to be Corsica's largest regional fair, organized by professionals.
 The chestnut and